-The CURTAIN rises on a tableau of a Dickensian Christmas card--circa 1843 a crowd of Shoppers, Street Vendors and Children.
+Company enters a dark stage from SL & SR as soon as the music starts and form a tableau of a Dickensian Christmas card--circa 1843 a crowd of Shoppers, Street Vendors and Children.
 A tumbling profusion of Christmas fare fills the street stalls and shops.
-The tableau comes to life
+When the lights come up, the tableau comes to life

-Kathy The first Noel, the angel did say Tom Jenkins God rest you merry, gentlemen, let nothing you dismay Jollygoode/Harty Good Christian men, rejoice with heart and soul and voice Company O come, all ye faithful Good Christian men, rejoice with heart and soul and Cratchit Silent night, holy night, silent night Miss/Mrs. Dilber The first Noel Jollygoode/Harty The holly and the ivy, when they are both full grown Jenkins Ding dong ding ding-a dong-a ding AII Sing a song of gladness and cheer, For the time of Christmas is here!
-Look around about you and see What a world of wonder this world can be!
-Sing a Christmas carol- Sing a Christmas carol- Like the children do!
-And enjoy the beauty- All the joy and beauty- That a merry Christmas Can bring to you!
+Kathy The first Noel, the angel did say...

+Tom Jenkins God rest you merry, gentlemen, let nothing you dismay...

+Jollygoode/Harty Good Christian men, rejoice with heart and soul and voice

+Company O come, all ye faithful...

+Good Christian men, rejoice with heart and soul and

+Cratchit Silent night, holy night, silent night.

+Miss/Mrs. Dilber The first Noel...

+Jollygoode/Harty The holly and the ivy, when they are both full grown

+Jenkins Ding dong ding ding-a dong-a ding ...

+All Sing a song of gladness and cheer,

+For the time of Christmas is here!
+Look around about you and see

+What a world of wonder this world can be!

+Sing a Christmas carol-Sing a Christmas carol-Sing a Christmas carol-Like the children do!
+And enjoy the beauty-All the joy and beauty-That a merry Christmas Can bring to you!

-The crowd mingle and wish each other a Merry Christmas
+The crowd mingle and wish each other a Merry Christmas during 8 bars of orchestra music

 Sing a song of gladness and cheer, For the time of Christmas is here!
-Look around about you and see What a world of wonder This world can be!
-Sing a Christmas carol-Sing a Christmas carol-Sing a Christmas carol-Like the children do!
+Look around about you and see

+What a world of wonder

+This world can be!
+Sing a Christmas carolSing a Christmas carol-

+Sing a Christmas carol-Like the children do!
 And enjoy the beauty-All the joy and beauty-That a merry Christmas Can bring to you!